idebtor/JoyJava/ComparableComparator.md

 There are several reasons why:

 Sometimes, we can’t modify the source code of the class whose objects we want to sort, thus making the use of `Comparable` impossible.
 Using `Comparators` allows us to avoid adding additional code to our domain classes.
-We can define multiple different comparison strategies which isn’t possible when using Comparable.
+We can define multiple different comparison strategies which isn’t possible when using `Comparable`.

 # Lab Assignment - Part 1
 Review through the __Comparable and Comparator Interface__ lesson.
 Implement the code in `Student.java` such that it works with `StudentDriver.java`.
+Complete StudentDriver coding that satisfy the following specifications.

 - Comparable interface uses the student ID for comparison.
 This is a default comparsion, so-called natural ordering.
 - Comparator interfaces use every one of instance variables.
-You have to implement four Comparator classes for each class variables and a Comparator class which compares objects for the length of name.
+You have to implement __four Comparator classes__ for each class variables and include a Comparator class which compares objects for the length of name.
+- Add the definitions of four Comparator classes in `StudentDriver.java` provided with this Lab.
+There will be a penalty of -1 point for this violation.
+Why?